vrockai/pipeline-test/docs/content.md

 ---

-## Introducing an environmental microbiome to axenic Aedes aegypti mosquitoes documents bacterial responses to a blood meal
+## Introducing an environmental microbiome to axenic Aedes aegypti mosquitoes documents bacterial responses to a blood meal.
+ 28.11.2023, _JC LaReau, J Hyde, DE Brackney, B Steven_

+The blood meal of the female mosquito serves as a nutrition source to support egg development, so is an important aspect of its biology.
+Yet, the roles the microbiome may play in blood digestion are poorly characterized.
+We employed axenic mosquitoes to investigate how the microbiome differs between mosquitoes reared in the insectary versus mosquitoes that acquire their microbiome from the environment.
+Environmental microbiomes were more diverse and showed larger temporal shifts over the course of blood digestion.
+Importantly, only bacteria from the environmental microbiome performed hemolysis in culture, pointing to functional differences between bacterial populations.
+These data highlight that taxonomic differences between the microbiomes of insectary-reared and wild mosquitoes are potentially also related to their functional ecology.
+Thus, axenic mosquitoes colonized with environmental bacteria offer a way to investigate the role of bacteria from the wild in mosquito processes such as blood digestion, under controlled laboratory conditions.

 [Source](https://journals.asm.org/doi/10.1128/aem.00959-23)

+10.1128/aem.00959-23

 ---